fxschaefer/ejpt/README.md

 - -F Fast Switch (scan fewer ports than default)
 - -T1-5 switch to speed up a scan (0 = paranoid; 5 = insane)
 - -sU -> Perform a UDP Scan, because by default nmap will discover tcp connections.
 This scan will take some time!
+- --top-port 25 --open -> scan top 25 ports and filter for open ports

 # Assessment Methodologies: Footprinting and Scanning